-Mexican-born hornist Ernesto Tovar Torres is the newly appointed fourth horn of The Philadelphia Orchestra and has established himself as an orchestral and chamber musician from an early age.
-He served as second horn for the Atlanta Symphony for two seasons, from 2015 to 2017.
+Mexican-born hornist Ernesto Tovar Torres is the fourth horn of The Philadelphia Orchestra and is in high demand as a soloist and orchestral and chamber musician.
+Before his tenure in Philadelphia, he served as second horn for the Atlanta Symphony from 2015 to 2017.

-Mr. Tovar has also performed with the Dallas Symphony, the Naples Philharmonic, the Bellingham Festival Orchestra (WA), the Grand Rapids Symphony, the Tulsa Symphony, and the Symphony of Northwest Arkansas.
+Mr. Tovar has also performed with the Dallas Symphony, the Steamboat Springs String Festival, the Naples Philharmonic, the Bellingham Festival Orchestra (WA), and the Grand Rapids Symphony.

 Major music festival engagements include the Eastern Music Festival (NC), the Texas Music Festival, the Banff Master Class for Strings and Winds, and Spoleto USA.
 Mr. Tovar was also a finalist in the 2013 International Horn Competition of America, where he performed the Glière Horn Concerto.

-Mr. Tovar currently resides in Philadelphia with his wife, Martha Meek, and their three dogs: Cleopatra, Samantha, and Francis.
-Together they enjoy walks in the park, cooking fine Mexican cuisine, and traveling (when they can find a dog sitter).
+Mr. Tovar currently resides in Philadelphia with his wife, Marde Meek, and their three dogs: Cleopatra, Samantha, and Francis.
+Together they enjoy cycling, cooking fine Mexican cuisine, and traveling (when they can find a dog sitter).

 Photo: Jason Bartlett